 The following table describes the fees and expenses that you will incur if you buy, hold and sell shares of the Fund.
 You may also incur other fees, such as usual and customary brokerage commissions and other fees to financial intermediaries, which are not reflected in the table and the Example that follows.

 (expenses that you pay each year as a percentage of the value of your investment)

-Management fees 0.50% Distribution and/or service (12b-1) fees None Other expenses 0.37% Total annual Fund operating expenses 0.87% Fee waiver and/or expense reimbursement -0.37% Total annual Fund operating expenses after fee waiver and/or expense reimbursement 0.50%
+Management fees 0.50%

+Distribution and service (12b-1) fees None

+Other expenses 1 None

+Total annual Fund operating expenses 1 0.50%